gaudenisg/gaudenisg.github.io/coding-web-development.md

   * Liquid
   * HTML
   * CSS (SCSS)
-  * A sprinkling of JavaScript
+  * A bit of JavaScript

 ---